MaxwellMkondiwa/Mkondiwa/research/index.rst

 =================

 1. Meta Review of the “Conventional” Crop Varietal Use Evidence for Africa (with Phil Pardey).
 Presented at the SPIA-Gates Foundation Meeting, Washington

-2. A Cautionary Political Economy Tale of Large Farm Registration in Malawi.
+2. A Cautionary Political Economy Tale of Large Farm Registration in Malawi

 3. Assessing the Inverse-Farm Size Productivity in Malawi. (with Fang Xia, Klaus Deininger, Daniel Ali and Henry Kankwamba).
 Presentation slides at the 2018 Annual World Bank Conference on Land and Poverty available
 `here
 <https://www.conftool.com/landandpoverty2018/index.php?page=browseSessions&print=head&doprint=yes&form_session=448&presentations=show>`_.

 4. Towards a theory of spatial organization of agriculture and land rights (with Ali Joglekar)

 5. Incidence and productivity effects of abusus land rights: Evidence from Malawi

 6. Strategic games in culture and origins of entrepreneurship in Africa.
 Pre-analysis plan available upon request.

 7. Climate geoengineering effects on global economic production (with Jay Coggins, Ben Kravitz, Ian Luby, Ibrahim Keita and Sinafikeh Germesa).

 8. What do we know about (procured) input use in African agriculture (with Phil Pardey, Alison Joglekar,Connie Chan-Kang, Frikkie Liebenberg, Ian Luby, Senait Senay, Carlo Azzarri and Terry Hurley).

-9. Characteristics space analysis of agricultural technology adoption.
+9. Characteristics space analysis of agricultural technology adoption `Slides
-`Slides
 <https://github.com/MaxwellMkondiwa/Research/blob/master/XristicsSpaceFoodGroupPresentation_25thSept.pdf>`_.